viswanathct/kart/ReadMe.md

 * Every property would support the value, none, to unset existing settings and possibly use defaults.
 And the value inherit, to inherit the value of its parent. just like CSS.

 * Evaluated items are read-only by default.

+* Decided to disallow YAML tags, as they aren't needed and also limit some expressions.
+This goes for any other feature that fulfills the said conditions.

 Thoughts
 --------